awsdocs/amazon-transcribe-developer-guide/doc_source/batch-med-transcription.md

 Amazon Transcribe Medical enables you to generate alternative transcriptions\.
 For more information, see [Generating alternative transcriptions](alternative-med-transcriptions.md)\.

-You can also identify different speakers or channels in your audio\.
-For more information, see [Identifying speakers and labeling their speech](conversation-diarization-med.md) and [Transcribing multi\-channel audio](conversation-channel-id-med.md)\.
+You can also enable speaker partitioning or identify channels in your audio\.
+For more information, see [Enabling speaker partitioning](conversation-diarization-med.md) and [Transcribing multi\-channel audio](conversation-channel-id-med.md)\.